Aatish Taseer

 Aatish Ali Taseer (born 27 November 1980) is a British-American writer and journalist.

+Taseer was born in London and raised by his mother Tavleen Singh in New Delhi.
+Taseer had no contact with his father, Salman Taseer, until he was 21.
+He received his education at Kodaikanal International School and Amherst College, where he earned degrees in French and Political Science.
+Taseer's early life and estrangement from his father were central themes in his first book, Stranger to History (2009).

+Taseer has contributed to Time magazine and other publications, gaining recognition for his pieces on feudal Pakistan, the "Ground Zero Mosque" controversy, and situation in Pakistan following his father's assassination.
+His article arguing Pakistan has an obsession with India, published in The Wall Street Journal, sparked widespread debate and controversy, leading to a notable exchange between journalists and politicians across India and Pakistan.

+Personal aspects of his life include his marriage to lawyer Ryan Davis in New York, and his cultural and religious identity, which he describes as culturally and historically Hindu, worshiping Shiva.
+In 2019, Taseer's Overseas Citizenship of India was revoked, a move he claims was retaliatory for his critical coverage of Indian Prime Minister Narendra Modi.
+Taseer became a US citizen in 2020.

+Taseer's work includes translations of Saadat Hasan Manto's short stories and several novels, with Stranger to History being translated into 14 languages.
+His literary contributions have earned him a place on the 2010 Costa First Novel Award shortlist for "The Temple-Goers."

 Early life

 Taseer was born in London, England, to Pakistani businessman and politician Salman Taseer and Indian journalist Tavleen Singh.
 His parents had a brief extramarital relationship and never married; he was raised by his mother and had no contact with his father until he was aged 21.
 According to Taseer, his father met his mother during a book promotion trip to India in 1980 and the affair lasted "little more than a week."
+His father served as the 26th Governor of Punjab from 2008 until his assassination in 2011.

 Taseer was raised in New Delhi, before attending Kodaikanal International School, a residential school in Kodaikanal.
 Taseer later studied at Amherst College in Massachusetts, earning dual Bachelor of Arts degrees in French and Political Science in 2001.
-In his first book Stranger to History (2009), which received many reviews in India, he wrote about his estrangement from his father who was a governor of the Punjab province in Pakistan.
+In his first book Stranger to History (2009), which received many reviews in India, he wrote about his estrangement from his father.